Gerselle/Team-Projects/Minutes.md

 For action 45, OpenCV will need to be installed overnight as part of onto the Raspberry pi because of the slow instalation speed. <br />

 Decided on username and password for the robot's interface as part of action 44. <br />

+## Week 06 Decicions
+3/9/23 <br />
+Action 48 will be delayed until our group is able to get the blackjack software integrated with the server. <br / >

+Due to complications with testing the CSI camera in action 53 we will be using the USB camera for testing all camera software for the time being. <br />